 With group coaching, an ADHD coach works with multiple people at one time.
 Private coaching is a one-to-one relationship.
 Frankly, I am a huge fan of group ADHD coaching.
-Odd as it sounds, I think my group coaching clients get more complete training.
+Odd as it sounds, I think my group coaching clients, the members of the ADHD Success Club get more complete training.
 Groups provide recordings and more support materials.
 Clients find it healing to join a community working on the same challenges and listening to me coach other people.
 Plus, I can charge LOTS less for group coaching, so more people can afford it.
 It’s a fact: Group ADHD coaching lights me up!

 11. How Do I Find An ADHD Coach?

 Do an Internet search for ADHD coaches.
 Look at websites and read blogs.
 Subscribe to newsletters.
 See what the coach has written and if it resonates with you.
 The various ADHD organization websites are also good resources.
 The ADHD Coaches Organization has a Find-a-Coach feature.
 You can also check the general ADHD organizations such as CHADD and ADDA.
 Take advantage of the free coaching sessions or interviews most ADHD coaches offer.
 You and your coach need a good personality click.
 Also, make sure the coach has the training and background to help your situation and offers services that fit your budget.
 It’s a good idea to talk to a couple of coaches before you pick.

 12. Do I Have To Have An Official ADHD Diagnosis to Work With an ADHD Coach?